-A primary counsellor is assigned to each resident for regular individual counselling, which takes the forms of cognitive behavioural therapy, motivational interviewing, task allocation, mediation, problem solving, goal setting, journalling and family therapy.
-In line with an ever-evolving Individual Treatment Plan, a primary counsellor is assigned to meet a resident's specific needs at different stages of rehabilitation.
+A primary counsellor is assigned to each resident for regular individual counselling, which takes the forms of cognitive behavioural therapy, motivational interviewing, task allocation, mediation, problem solving, goal setting, journaling and family therapy.

-On arrival at SCRC, a medical intake assessment is conducted as well as initial psychological assessments.
+On arrival at SCRC, a medical intake assessment is conducted as well as initial psychological and risk assessments.
 This screening process indicates the most appropriate initial primary counsellor, who will then conduct further psychosocial interviews to identify multiple areas for therapeutic intervention.
-An MCMI III assessment also contributes to the development of the Individual Treatment Plan.
-Further psychological support is available in the form of personality assessments, aptitude tests, cognitive assessments and career guidance.
+Further psychological support is available in the form of MCMI III assessments, personality assessments, aptitude tests, cognitive assessments and career guidance.

-During the course of the programme at SCRC, our experienced social workers are available to assist with any previous or current court proceedings, criminal charges and child interventions that may have arisen out of active addiction.
+Our experienced social workers are available to assist with Postponement of Order applications, previous or current court proceedings, criminal charges and child interventions that may have arisen out of active addiction.

-Education and life skills training is an essential aspect of our programme, in that it functions to equip our residents with the knowledge and skills required to effectively understand and manage themselves, interact with society and deal with the challenges of life in recovery.
-Our training programme is extensive and includes over 50 lectures and presentations.
+Education and training empowers our residents with the knowledge and skills required to effectively understand and manage themselves in recovery.
+Our educational programme is extensive and includes over 50 lectures and presentations.
 This training is practically applied within the therapeutic community and modelled in group therapy sessions.

 Physical health is imperative in recovery, as it assists in improving self-esteem and alleviating the symptoms of associated mood disorders.
-The majority of our residents arrive in treatment under-nourished and in poor health.
+Most of our residents arrive in treatment under-nourished and in poor health.
 To ensure physical rehabilitation, time is allocated within the daily programme for compulsory exercise.
-Residents have the opportunity to make use of our gym facilities, under the guidance of a qualified personal trainer.
+Residents can make use of our gym facilities, under the guidance of a qualified personal trainer.
 We also focus on good nutrition, ensuring that our residents' food intake is healthy and balanced.

 All programme content and information is subject to change with out notice.